 "Why would you assume that I'm not a human?"
 Rose questioned with a raised eyebrow as she poured a new cup of tea for the Master, aware of his eyes on her.

-"Humans do not know of the Web of Time," the Master said.
+"Humans do not know of the Web of Time," the Master answered tightly.
 "And one certainly would not know that I once went by that name."
-The Master growled the last part.
+The Master all but growled the last part.

 Rose pulled out the hammer and dagger to show them to the Master, but quickly tucked them away again before he could reach for them.
 "The third is still out there and still has the potential to damage the Web of Time."